Nature’s Recipe Information

 Nature’s Recipe uses a mixture of grain ingredients in its grain-inclusive recipes.
 Examples of these include Rice, Barley, and Oatmeal.
 Grain ingredients are controversial additions to dog food recipes, with many consumers being against their use.

-Sweet Potatoes are a starch ingredient, and they are commonly used in dog food recipes.
-They are an incredibly dense source of carbohydrates, which means that their portion size must be controlled.
+Sweet Potatoes are a starch ingredient, and they are commonly used in dog food recipes including premium brands.
+They are an incredibly dense source of carbohydrates, which means that their portion size must be controlled to avoid it becoming excessive.

 Pumpkin is an ingredient that isn’t utilized by most pet food brands, but it is one that can offer several benefits.
-It is an excellent source of dietary fiber which can aid digestion.
-It can also provide carbohydrates and several vitamins and minerals, which could boost a dog’s health and wellbeing.
+It is an excellent source of dietary fiber which can aid a dog’s digestion.
+It can also provide carbohydrates and several vitamins and minerals, such as Beta Carotene, which could boost a dog’s health and wellbeing.

 You can read more about Pumpkin and some of our favorite pumpkin-including recipes in Best Dog Food With Pumpkin.